Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework

-This procedure of implicitly transforming to non-negative variable space, rounding in the correct direction, retransforming, and finally rounding again is the essential technique from \cite{CookDashFukasawaGoycoolea2009} that is used for all the safe operations in this manuscript.
+This procedure of implicitly transforming to non-negative variable space, rounding in the correct direction, retransforming, and finally rounding again is the essential technique from \cite{CookDashFukasawaGoycoolea2009} that is used for all the safe operations in this manuscript. {Since the correction factor on the right-hand side of the inequalities always has non-negative coefficients for $i \in U$ and non-positive coefficients for $i \in L$, we always use $\fpup{u}$ or $\fpdown{\ell}$, if the bounds are not $\F$-representable.
+To avoid notational clutter, we will omit the bars on the bounds for the remainder of the manuscript.}